kdwils/blog/content/posts/protecting-internet-facing-apps.md

 +++
 author = "Kyle Wilson"
-title = "How I protect applications I expose to the public internet in Kubernetes with CrowdSec" date = "2025-10-28" description = "" summary = "" tags = [
+title = "How I protect Kubernetes services with CrowdSec" date = "2025-10-28" description = "A high-level overview of protecting Kubernetes services using CrowdSec, Envoy Gateway, Cloudflared Tunnel, and a custom Envoy Proxy Bouncer to detect and block malicious traffic." summary = "Learn how to protect internet-facing Kubernetes applications by combining CrowdSec's threat intelligence with Envoy Gateway's external authorization.
+This setup enables automatic blocking of malicious IPs and virtual patching of vulnerabilities without modifying application code." tags = [
     "homelab",
     "crowdsec",